 California’s constitution denies the right to vote to anyone in prison or on parole.
 In 2011, the state’s Realignment Plan shifted many of the state’s corrections program responsibilities to local government.
 It spurred the transfer of many low-level felony offenders to county-run jails and programs in an effort to reduce overcrowded state and federal prisons and save money.

-Of course, it must be a pure coincidence that this is happening 40 days before the presidential election.
+Of course, it must be a pure coincidence that this is happened just before a presidential election.